Most production code is terrible.

 Rustacean frustration

 In 2019, I joined a coding bootcamp with the dream of becoming a software engineer.
 It was very much a "you get out what you put into it" deal, and I put everything into it.
-I think my classmates are still slightly rattled by me.
+Not since my teenage addiction to World of Warcraft had anything felt so compelling.

 Morning, noon and night, I devoured course materials, exercises and books.
-After graduating bootcamp, I hit senior engineer in the space of a year.
-I self-taught six programming languages (spoilers: I have a favorite).
+After graduating bootcamp, I hit senior engineer within a year, worked for big names like JP Morgan and Monzo, and crossed the final frontier on the core team of a European Space Agency mission simulator.

 But here's the truth: I'm deeply unsatisfied.
 Want to know why?